 Learning More About Allopathic Medicine

 To read more information about the practice of allopathic medicine, please visit the American Medical Association (AMA), the Association of American Medical Colleges (AAMC), and The AAMC’s Aspiring Docs websites.

 Admissions Test (MCAT)

 Allopathic medical applicants are required to take the Medical College Admission Test (MCAT).
-For information about the MCAT exam, please visit the MCAT website.
-You can also find more information by reviewing the most recent PreHealth MCAT Workshop (Password can be found on the Homepage of your MedAppTrak Account).
+For information about the MCAT exam, please visit the MCAT2015 website and the PreHealth Program Preparing for the MCAT2015 page.